AssadAnabosi/Manager-2.0/README.md

   - **password**`*`: is the password of the user.
   - **active**: is a flag that is set to decide whether the user is allowed to login or not.
   - **role**: are the different roles that a **Worker** can have, different roles gives the ability to do more or less actions they can perform.
-    1. **User**: can only view his own logs and change his password.
+    1. **User**: can only view his own logs and change his password and preferences.
-    2. **Spectator**: can view all the bills, workers, logs, payees and cheques, but can't edit anything besides his own password.
+    2. **Spectator**: can view all the bills, workers, logs, payees and cheques, but can't edit anything besides his password and preferences.
-    3. **Moderator**: can do what a **Spectator** can do, and can add new records, but with restricted deletion and editing abilities, where he can't delete a worker, or update a worker.
+    3. **Moderator**: can do what a **Spectator** can do, and can add new records, but with restricted deletion and editing abilities, where he can't update or delete a worker.
     4. **Administrator**: Highest level of access can do anything.
   - **theme**: is the preferred theme that the user is using.
   - **language**: is the preferred language that the user is using.
-- **Log**: is the record of the work that is done by the worker.
+- **Log**: is the record of the work(Worksheet/Timesheet) that is done by the worker.
   - **date**`*`: is the date that the work was done.
   - **isAbsent**: is a flag that is set to true when the worker is absent.
   - **description**: is the description of the work that was done.